-- are over the age of 60
+- are over age 60

-- have fair skin and blue eyes with a tendency to sunburn easily
+- have a tendency to sunburn easily

 - have a history of sunburns earlier in life